casiopa/twitter_nlp_uoc/README.md

 ```

 ## Tests
-The tests are in located in the `test` folder.
+Tests are located in the `test` folder.
 The code have been tested for the package `sentiment_analyzer`.
 This package contains two modules:
 - `menu.py`